Murray-Bridge-Bunyips/bunyipslib-for-rookies/src/preface.md

 ## Welcome!

 This is an introductory guide to writing the base software for a FIRST Tech Challenge robot within the MBHS Student Robotics Club.
-This quickstart is designed to assist new programmers in bootstrapping a robot configuration and simple configuration.
+This quickstart is designed to assist new programmers in creating a robot configuration and simple TeleOp.

 ## BunyipsLib for Rookies